Construction of Louvered Composite Shutters

 Louvered composite shutters are made to be 1 ¼” thick, with side stiles at 2 ½” wide.
 Two louver sizes are available; 1” louvers at a 20° angle and 1 3/4” louvers at a 10° angle.
 Top rails, divider rails and bottom rails have a standard height of 2 ½”, but can be made larger on request.
 After components are cut to the custom size requested, they are assembled with tongue and groove joints, industrial exterior glue and 1” staples for extraordinary stability.

 There is no space between louvers of composite shutters like those constructed from wood.
 The lack of space between louvers generally is not a distraction for most applications.
+The diagonally cut louvers often have a little rougher surface than the flat surfaces.
+This texture is noticeable when handling the shutters but imperceptible after they are installed.
 Historic renovation projects likely stipulate the use of natural wood shutters and restrict the use of composite panels.

 Most homeowners opt to permanently secure composite shutters with outdoor grade screws to the building.
 Occasionally, faux hinges or shutters dogs are used with stationary panels to accentuate the shutters.
 A faux vertical tilt bar can be selected to further accent the louvers.